 Foods that are high in galacto-oligosaccharides

 The main group of foods high in GOS is legumes.
-According to Monash, other foods include cashews and pistachios, soy milk made from whole soy beans, hummus and oat milk.
+According to Monash, other foods include pistachios, soy milk made from whole soy beans, hummus and oat milk.

 More low FODMAP resources